mdfleming3/mdfleming3.github.io/_drafts/why-people-unsubscribe-from-your-email-marketing-campaigns.md

 tags: email-marketing strategy lead-generation workflow digital-marketing

 ---
-Unsubscribes are a part of email marketing, and
+Anyone who has dipped their toes in email marketing understands that unsubscribes are a part of the business.
+However, it is deflating to see a once-promising lead unsubscribe from your campaign.
+When this happens, marketers are left scratching their heads and wondering what went wrong.
+That's where this framework comes in handy.
+It explains the motivations behind unsubscribes in an effort to help you create more engaging email marketing campaigns.

 ## Reasons for Subscribing

+### Valuable Content

+This is the most basic reason.
+People subscribe because they find a company's content to be educational, insightful, relevant, or even entertaining.
+Subscribing to receive this content is more economical than contacting a business representative, searching a company website, or scanning social media.
+The valuable content is free, direct, and accessible.

 ### Exclusive Value

 Several weeks ago, I needed to buy a new pair of running shoes.
-I discovered that Dick's Sporting Goods has a deal where you can subscribe to its mailing list and receive a 20% off coupon.
-I subscribed, received a coupon, and bought a pair of sneakers much lower than the market average.
-It was an exclusive value that justified my decision to subscribe to the mailing list.
+I discovered that Dick's Sporting Goods has a deal where first-time mailing list subscribers receive a 20% off coupon.
+Great!
+I subscribed, got my coupon, and bought a pair of sneakers for a huge discount.
+It was an exclusive value that justified my decision to subscribe.

-To offer this value proposition to customers and generate leads, you can offer a lot more than coupons for sneakers.
-Incentives for subscribing to the mailing list could include:
+People subscribe to email campaigns to get something they cannot get elsewhere.
+Common types of this incentive include:

 * App or paywall access (i.e. "submit your email address to download")
 * Exclusive content or insights (i.e. white papers, guides, etc.)
 * Membership or account creation
 * Incentives (i.e. giveaways, coupons, discounts, etc.)

-### Valuable Content

-This is the dream scenario for marketers, influencers, and salespeople.
-Prospects subscribe to your content, because they are interested in your insights, content, and brand.
-They find your content relevant and are eager to learn more and read your content.

 ### Brand News and Announcements

-Many clients, investors, and prospects are interested in following company news.
-By subscribing to company news and announcements, you are likely receiving it as early as possible.
+If someone wants to know about a company's brand, receiving company email alerts is one method in the toolbox.
+These types of individuals could include clients, investors,  media members, and even competitors who are trying to stay updated with your company's happenings.
+This is essential to the business function, but it is a great opportunity for cross selling and building awareness for particular products and services.

 ## Reasons for Unsubscribing

+### Too much Frequency

 ### Exclusive Value Obtained

-### Too much Frequency

 ### Lack of Overall Value or Relevancy